HazDuck/jgtt/README.md

 - Due to time constraints I've left some TS anys in the codebase, this is not best practice and should be fixed

+- Tried to follow atomic design principles and used pre-existing styling to match what is already in Dawn, however a scss, tailwind etc would be a good idea going forwards

+- Again due to time constraints tests were omitted but this would be a good idea for critical paths

 ---

 # React + TypeScript + Vite